EU Data Sovereignty for AI: Post-Schrems II Self-Hosting

 Closing

 Sovereignty is an architectural property, not a marketing claim.
-You get it by running on European infrastructure operated by European entities, using open-weight models you control end-to-end, and documenting that fact for the buyer's compliance team.
-The technical stack that delivers this in 2026 is mature, performant, and operationally close to indistinguishable from the equivalent SaaS path.
-The legal headache savings on a DACH or public-sector deal pay for it many times over.
+You earn it by running on European infrastructure operated by European entities, using open-weight models you control end-to-end, and documenting that fact for the buyer's compliance team.
+The stack that delivers this in 2026 is mature, performant, and operationally close to indistinguishable from the equivalent SaaS path, and on a DACH or public-sector deal, the legal headaches it removes pay for it many times over.

 Related reading: self-hosted AI vs cloud APIs, EU AI Act compliance for AI builders, and production Docker patterns for AI applications.